Indonesia Photo Workshops logo

 • All Covid-19 vaccination, pre-flight and immigration associated costs according to current travel and arrival regulations

-• Gratuities for drivers and guides
+• Gratuities for support crew, guides, and porters

 Terms and Conditions